How to make your virtual conference presentation more accessible

 If you are submitting a pre-recorded presentation or plan on using any video or clips in your presentation, make sure that they are closed captioned before your session.
 This will allow your attendees to be fully present for your presentation, regardless of hearing ability.
 It also will allow us to ensure that it will be visible on the day of your presentation as sometimes technology glitches can impede your ability to use particular video content on the day of the conference.

-At #OpenEd20, all sessions will be captioned, and there are specific instructions for speakers based on their session type on the Speaker Resource Page.
-You can also find a tutorial on closed captioning and a guide for lightning talks.
+All sessions will be captioned, and there are specific instructions for speakers based on their session type on the Speaker Resource Page.

 9. Have Any Handouts Available Ahead of Time